 Interior Design - Module One

-By the end of this course, you'll have the confidence to start work on a straightforward design scheme by yourself.
+By the end of this course, you'll have the confidence to start work on a straightforward interior design scheme by yourself.
 You will leave the course with a number of newfound design-related skills and the ability to use design thinking when approaching future projects.

 Who Should Attend